**Above video is out of date but still has some great stuff in it**

 Players will multiple injuries will have each injury address separately.

-The Trade Deadline for each season will be the start of week 6.
-All trades and free agent transactions must take place prior to the start of week 6.
+The Trade Deadline for each season will be the start of Championship Week (end of regular season).
+All trades and free agent transactions must take place prior to the start this date.
 Any requests for trades or free agent acquisitions will be denied after the Trade Deadline.
+Playoff teams may still acquire rookie lineman up to the championship game (if they have in game gold).

 Coaches may still release players after the Trade Deadline using the criteria set forth in Article VIII.